-The rate of mobile adoption is rising day by day, and along with that, the number of apps on app stores are increasing.
-Currently Google play store boasts of having 2.6 million apps, while Apple app store has 2.1 million apps.
+The rate of mobile adoption is rising day by day, and along with that, the number of apps on app stores is increasing.
+Currently, Google play store boasts of having 2.6 million apps, while Apple app store has 2.1 million apps.

 But are all these apps safe to use?

-Along with that, study shows that 95% of android devices are affected by malwares.
+Along with that, the study shows that 95% of Android devices are affected by malware.

 With that being said, how secure is your mobile app?

 Smartphone is an inseparable part of our life today.
 We are using it for everything, from booking tickets to paying bills, keeping up with our health stats and many other things.
 All this we are doing with the help of various mobile apps available on the app stores.

 If these apps stop being secure, then it might create issues like IP theft or fraud, data theft, unauthorized access.
 Along with that, as an app owner, you’ll face issues such as angry user reviews and loss of revenue and reputation.

 Before you start on securing your app, take a quick look at why your app needs to fulfill the proper security standards.

 Is It Important To Have A Mobile App Security Standards?

 Until a few years ago, you only had to worry about being a victim of cybercrime on your computer.
 Smartphone users rarely did any kind of banking or online transaction with their smartphones.